KarunaduVoices/Voices-Of-Karunadu/README.md

 - Copy and paste the trained model to the extracted file `.pth` file to Weights and the `.index` file to the logs directory.

-The directory structure look something like this:
+The directory structure looks something like this:
 ```
 ├── Voices of Karunadu
 │   ├── Darshan